-Report cove r-page References Meeting title: Board of Directors Meeting date: 02/09/2021 02/09/2021 Agenda reference: 140-21b Report title: Infection Prevention 8 Control Annua Report 2020/2 021 Sponsor: Nicky Reeves, Director of Nursing Author: Sarah Prevett, Infection Control Lead Nu irse Appendices: Executive summary Purpose of report: To provide assurance the effective management of in the organisation for the s, staff and visitors.
-Summary of key issues The Board's attention s control management de ey areas of infection prevention and challenges around achi eving these targe to health restrict ts with cases of ions which are a reportable direct resu s.
-There has been greater infections rising in hospitals Ilt of the ongoing pandemic. riod of C.diff noted and elayed due to inc reased pressure e on the infe gramme, however some ection control teams' time, incial year. delivery since January 2020.
-This has re quired a strong a approach to at has impacted on service o manage safe pathways for on control have been closely Recommendation: , and the develop oments/ work str nfection prevention and n 2021/22 which will further Action required Approval Information Discussion Assurance ce Review Link to key KSO1: KSO2: KSO3: KSO4: KSO5: strategic objectives (KSOs): Outstanding patient experience World-class clinical services Operational excellence Financia. sustainai Implications 1 Board assurance fra mework: Infection Prevention & Control contributes directly to the delivery of KSO 1 and KSO 2 Corporate risk regis ter: Infection, Prevention and Control contributes to compliance with the regulated activities in Health and Social Care Act 2008 and the CQC's Essential Standards of Quality and Safety.
-Regulation: Legal: Resources: This annual rep ort was produce d using exi sting resources.
-Assurance route Previously consider ed by: Quality and Gov vernance Comm ittee Date: 26/07/2 1 Decision: Noted Next steps: -
+Report cove r-page References Meeting title: Board of Directors Meeting date: 02/09/2021 Agenda refer ence: 140-21b Report title: Infection Prevention 8 & Control Annua l Report 2020/2 021 Sponsor: Nicky Reeves, Director of Nursing Author: Sarah Prevett, Infection Control Lead Nu irse Appendices: Executive summary Purpose of report: To provide assurance to effective management of Summary of key issues The Board's attention s control management de ey areas o f infection prevent ion and The Trust has continue challenges around achi and the community due These challenges have treated as an outbreak. eving these targe to health restrict impacted on the ts with cases of ions which are a reportable direct res infections rising in ult of the ongoing n hospitals pandemic.
+Assurance process has audits have had to be dand those that have be lelayed due to inc reased pressure on the inf ection control tear This has been a challer delivery since January staff and patients to min involved in all 2020.
+This has re quired a strong approach t o manage safe pa athways for Recommendation: The Board is asked to r control across the Trus increase the safety and t, and the develor ments/ work str Action required Approval Information Discussion Assuran ce Review Link to key KSO1: KSO2: KSO3: KSO4: KSO5: strategic objectives (KSOs): Outstanding patient experience World-class clinical services Operational excellence Financia sustaina - 3 Implications Board assurance fra mework: Infection Prevention & Control contributes directly to the delivery of KSO 1 and KSO 2 Corporate risk regist ter: Infection, Prevention and Control contributes to compliance with the regulated activities in Health and Social Care Act 2008 and the CQC's Essential Standards of Quality and Safety.
+Regulation: Legal: Resources: This annual rep ort was produce d using ex isting resources.
+Assurance route Previously consider ed by: vernance Comm 1 Nort of con- Date: 26/07/2 1 Decision: Noted Next steps: